OData/WebApi/_posts/2015-07-15-04-14-capabilities-vocabulary-support.md

 ### Expose annotations

-Now, you query the metadata document for *Customer* entity type as:
+Now, you can query the metadata document for capabilites vocabulary annotation as:

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>